Washington University in St. Louis: Campus building and academic foundation

 The cornerstone of the first building on its new Hilltop Campus, Busch Hall was laid on October 20, 1900.
 Construction of additional buildings, including Brookings Hall, Ridgley, and Cupples began shortly thereafter.
 Washington University postponed occupying these buildings until 1905 to accommodate the 1904 World's Fair and the 1904 Summer Olympics.
 Robert S. Brookings, president of the board, leased the first five University buildings to the Fair.
 The generated from the lease was then used to fund the construction of four additional buildings, which were also used by the Fair.

 By 1905, the number of course offerings in the college had tripled.

-In 1909, the college implemented curricular changes that included a distribution requirement and a limit on how much concentration was allowed in a single field of study.
+Four years later, the college implemented curricular changes that included a distribution requirement and a limit on how much concentration was allowed in a single field of study.

 The School of Medicine formalized partnerships with Barnes Hospital in 1911 and St. Louis Children's Hospital in 1912.
-These agreements required hospital staffs to consist entirely of University faculty, while granting the university access to patients for clinical instruction and research.
+These agreements required hospital staffs to consist entirely of university faculty, while granting the university access to patients for clinical instruction and research.
 In return, Washington University pledged to construct and maintain modern medical facilities and laboratories adjacent to the hospitals.
 In 1915, the university completed a new medical complex on Kingshighway Boulevard.
 Three years later, Aphrodite Jannopoulo, Carol Skinner Cole, and Faye Cashatt became the first women to enroll as medical students.

 In 1922, Arthur Holly Compton, head of the Department of Physics, conducted a series of experiments in the basement of Eads Hall that demonstrated the particle concept of electromagnetic radiation.
 Compton's discovery, known as the "Compton Effect," earned him the Nobel Prize in Physics in 1927.

 In 1923, Washington University became a member of the Association of American Universities.